 pastor, but ineffectually fathering his children does in fact guarantee he

-will poorly shepherd the Church.
+will poorly shepherd the Church, too.
 A good man is hospitable.
-Isn’t that a
+Isn’t

-woman’s job to be hospitable... apparently not.
-He is also
+woman’s job to be hospitable? ... apparently not!
+He is

 big one and a real rarity nowadays in this materialistic world.
 What does